Nature-Connected Ecotherapy in West Sussex & Online UK

 Ecotherapist

-You don’t need to know the names of trees or feel comfortable in wild places to explore this work; nature meets us exactly as we are.
-When we slow down and listen, something in us begins to soften and return home.
+You don’t need to know the names of trees or feel confident in wild places to explore this work.
+Nature meets us exactly as we are.
+When we slow down and listen, something in us softens.
+Something remembers.